felixdellner/Discovering-Disease-Outbreaks-from-News-Headlines/README.md

 ## Results
 649 headlines found a home in the dataframe in the end, 42 missed (of which some should not have been missed depending on capitalization, read more below)

+After comparing to the authors solution - I also notice I did not consider that certain cities will appear more than once (for instance in different countries).
+Oops 🙈
 ## Commentary

 Few things I would have liked to have solved in the end: